-Your hospital or neurosurgical unit will send standard care brain scan images to The University of Plymouth.
+Your friend/relative's hospital or neurosurgical unit will send standard care brain scan images to The University of Plymouth.
 These images will be sent securely using a system called the Image Exchange Portal (IEP) provided by Sectra.
 This service is used by almost every hospital in the UK.
-When your images are sent through the IEP they will contain your name, NHS number and date of birth.
-So that the team in The University of Plymouth can link your images to your study participant number the LCTC will need to send a copy of your consent to The University of Plymouth securely.
+When the images are sent through the IEP they will contain your friend/relative's name, NHS number and date of birth.
+So that the team in The University of Plymouth can link their images to their study participant number the LCTC will need to send a copy of their consent to The University of Plymouth securely.
 The images will be linked to study participant number by an administrator at the University of Plymouth who is independent of the study.
-Once the images have been linked to you, they will be added to the University of Plymouth research portal at which time they will only contain your study participant number.
-This means that the people who will then look at your images will not be able to identify you.
-Researchers at the University of Plymouth will look at your images together with some data that we collect in this study so that we can report the characteristics of participants in the study.
-The LCTC will send data to The University of

-Plymouth.
-The University of Plymouth will store your images anonymously for future research.
+Once the images have been linked to your friend/relative, they will be added to the University of Plymouth research portal at which time they will only contain their study participant number.
+This means that the people who will then look at your friend/relative's images will not be able to identify them.
+Researchers at the University of Plymouth will look at your friend/relative's images together with some data that we collect in this study so that we can report the characteristics of participants in the study.
+The LCTC will send data to The University of Plymouth.
+The University of Plymouth will store your friend/relative's images anonymously for future research.